microsoftgraph/msgraph-sdk-powershell/src/Devices.CorporateManagement/Devices.CorporateManagement/docs/v1.0-beta/Update-MgDeviceAppMgt.md

   - `[RoleScopeTagIds <String[]>]`: List of Scope Tags for this Entity instance.
   - `[Version <String>]`: Version of the entity.

-MANAGEDAPPREGISTRATIONS <IMicrosoftGraphManagedAppRegistration1[]>: The managed app registrations.
+MANAGEDAPPREGISTRATIONS <IMicrosoftGraphManagedAppRegistration[]>: The managed app registrations.
   - `[Id <String>]`: Read-only.
   - `[AppIdentifier <IMicrosoftGraphMobileAppIdentifier>]`: The identifier for a mobile app.
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[ApplicationVersion <String>]`: App version
-  - `[AppliedPolicies <IMicrosoftGraphManagedAppPolicy1[]>]`: Zero or more policys already applied on the registered app when it last synchronized with managment service.
+  - `[AppliedPolicies <IMicrosoftGraphManagedAppPolicy[]>]`: Zero or more policys already applied on the registered app when it last synchronized with managment service.
     - `[Id <String>]`: Read-only.
     - `[CreatedDateTime <DateTime?>]`: The date and time the policy was created.
     - `[Description <String>]`: The policy's description.